 “If the rules are made too stringent, tourists thinking of coming to Ghana may opt to visit another country instead “,… and that will result in Ghana losing visitors and money”, the source said.

 The rule change also requires greater resource allocation to check and verify names and addresses being supplied are correct.
-Ghana is undergoing a process that aims to close the existing information gap that exists between people’s homes and postal addresses, and make the process more efficient.
-While this process is being applied, however, two sources told MisBeee Writes that they had used an old address as his place of stay without seeking permission or having any intention of staying there, while another created the invitation and name and address details and was issued with a visa.
+Ghana is undergoing a process that aims to close the existing information gap that exists between people’s homes and postal addresses.
+The change is designed to make the process more efficient.

 Right of reply